marklindsey11/hashgraph/testnet/testnet-nodes.md

 ## Preview Testnet Nodes

 Preview testnet nodes belong to the the preview test network.
 The preview testnet nodes run code that is currently under development as an early preview for users.
-This network is unstable and is not recommended as a suitable pre-production enviornment.
+This network is unstable and is not recommended as a suitable pre-production environment.

 <table>
   <thead>